-Good and regular communication between line managers and employees should enable performance issues to be addressed promptly using the informal approach.
+Good and regular communication between line managers and their team members should enable performance issues to be addressed promptly using an informal approach.
 One to one meetings will be regularly held between line managers and individuals to monitor on-going performance.

 If an employee's performance is substandard, he/she should be spoken to privately highlighting areas where performance is not considered to be satisfactory (with clear specific examples) and identifying where improvements are required.
 Suggestions should also be made as to ways in which improvements can be achieved.
-It is important that this meeting also encourages the employee to explain possible reasons for their poor performance.
-This should enable the line manager to determine the most appropriate course of action.
+It is important that this meeting also encourages the team member to explain possible reasons for their poor performance, enabling the line manager to determine the most appropriate course of action.

-An informal one to one meeting between line managers and employees may be used where appropriate to discuss individual issues.
+An informal one to one meeting between line managers and team members may be used where appropriate to discuss individual issues.
 Line managers will make a note of the issues discussed.

-If an informal one to one discussion is not sufficient or there have been several incidents resulting in repeated discussion, the line manager will set out agreed actions designed to resolve the issue/s as part of an action plan.
-This will include a review period; specify any additional supervision or training, any changes in working arrangements or practices, any provision of equipment and facilities, and /or any referral to occupational health or other agencies.
+If an informal one to one discussion is not sufficient or there have been several incidents resulting in repeated discussions, the line manager will set out agreed actions designed to resolve the issues as part of an action plan.
+This will include a review period; specify any additional supervision or training, any changes in working arrangements or practices, any provision of equipment and facilities, and/or any referral to occupational health or other agencies.

 The line manager should make a note of the meeting.
-Copies of the agreed actions should go to the employee and a copy kept on the employee's HR file.
-The employee should sign a copy of the agreed actions to acknowledge the content and process.
+Copies of the agreed actions should go to the team member and a copy kept on the employee's HR file.
+The team member should sign a copy of the agreed actions to acknowledge the content and process.